Framework-R-D/phlex-design/doc/functional_programming.rst

 where the sum is over a sequence of numbers :math:`\sequence{b}`, and :math:`n` is the size or *cardinality* of the index set :math:`\mathcal{I}` (e.g. :math:`\{1, 2, \dots, n\}`) used to identify each element of the sequence.

 The sum is an example of a data reduction or *fold*, where a sequence is collapsed into one result.
-In particular, the average of :math:`n` numbers can be expressed as:
+In particular, the arithmetic mean above can be expressed as:

 .. math::
    \overline{b} = \mbox{avg} \left\{\sequence{b}\right\} = \frac{1}{n} \fold{+}{0}{\sequence{b}}

-where the fold accepts a binary operator (:math:`+` in this case) that is applied to pairs of (usually consecutive) elements of the provided sequence.
+where the fold accepts a binary operator (:math:`+` in this case) that is repeatedly applied to an accumulated value (initialized to 0) and each element of the sequence.

-.. admonition:: Chris Green
-   :class: admonition-chg

-   This seems overly simplified: should we mention a running sum rather than just, "pairs of ... elements of the provided sequence?"

 The fold is an example of a *higher-order function* (HOF) [Wiki-hof]_ that accepts a sequence and an operator applied in some way to elements of that sequence.